 You know somebody with Peripheral Artery Disease.

-Please get screened and help us raise awareness of PAD!
+Please get a comprehensive evaluation and help us raise awareness of PAD!

-Our goal this year is to complete 5,000 screenings and save 10,000 feet from amputation.
+Our goal this year is to complete 5,000 comprehensive evaluations and save 10,000 feet from amputation.
 And since PAD affects 20% of baby boomers and 1 in 3 diabetics over the age of 50, it could easily be someone you love.

-Take a stand today and prevent amputation with one call to schedule your screening.
+Take a stand today and prevent amputation with one call to schedule your comprehensive evaluation.